A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The recursion, definitions of regimes, and a high level description of the proof

 where $v_k,u_k$ are as in \eqref{eq-ukvk} below and $\delta_1=O(1/\sqrt{n})$ with high probability; in particular, $v_k$ is essentially deterministic and the $u_k$'s are independent random variables.
 Whenever $\delta_k$ is small, the equation \eqref{eq-deltak} can be linearized (around $\delta_k\sim 0$), in the form

-The recursion \eqref{eq-bardeltak} can be solved, and it is straightforward to obtain a-priori bounds on $\bar \delta_k$, which then can be bootstraped to a-priori bounds on $\delta_k$, see subsection \ref{sec-det}.
-In this analysis, it is important that $v_k\sim 1- \sqrt{k/k_0}$, for $k>(1-\veps) k_0$, and in particular there is a natural decay of the influence of $u_l$ on $\delta_k$ for $l<k-\sqrt{k_0/k}$.
+The recursion \eqref{eq-bardeltak} can be solved, and it is straightforward to obtain a-priori bounds on $\bar \delta_k$, which then can be bootstraped to a-priori bounds on $\delta_k$, see section \ref{sec-det}.
+In this analysis, it is important that $v_k\sim 1- \sqrt{l/k_0}$, for $k>(1-\veps) k_0$ with $l=k_0-k$, and there is a natural decay of the influence of $u_j$ on $\delta_k$ for $j<k-\sqrt{k_0/l}$.
 In particular, in the full scalar regime, $\delta_k$ is small with high probability.
 Therefore,